Living on The Peak

-Victoria Peak - known locally as The Peak with an elevation of 552 m (1,811 ft) – is a famous residential and tourist district with a history of exclusivity and luxury, having attracted European expatriates in the early 19 th Century who preferred its more temperate climate, reaching their homes via sedan chairs until the famous Peak Tram was built in 1888.
+Victoria Peak, known locally as The Peak with an elevation of 552 m (1,811 ft), is an iconic residential and tourist district with a rich history of exclusivity and luxury, having attracted European expatriates in the early 19th Century who preferred its more temperate climate.

 With sweeping Victoria Harbour views and the famous Peak Tram built in 1888, it's home to many as well a wonderful place to visit.

 Home to many affluent and successful Hong Kongers, Victoria Peak has some of the Island’s most luxurious free-standing Colonial-era homes, alongside more modern developments.

 As the tallest hill on the Island with access to some of the best hiking trails, The Peak commands impressive views over Central, east towards Causeway Bay, Victoria Harbour and south-west to Lamma Island.

 Explore the Peak Galleria and Peak Tower, a diverse shopping mall with an array of restaurants, retail, the city's largest wax museum Madame Tussauds Hong Kong, and the iconic Sky Terrace which boasts panoramic views of Hong Kong island and across the harbour.

 Both locals and visitors will be delighted with a meal at the famous Peak Lookout, which has a beautiful outdoor terrace perfect for lazy brunches or celebratory dinners.
 Other popular Victoria Peak restaurants include Bubba Gump Shrimp Co., Rajasthan Rifles, and Mak's Noodle all located within the Peak Galleria and Peak Tower.